tommac08/docsv2/sources/sign_up.md

 This will lead you to the Lighthouse dashboard that manages images that you want to watch.

 To learn more about Lighthouse, go to [Using Lighthouse](lighthouse.md).

+## Permissions

+We closely mimic GitHub and Bitbucket permissions for Orgs and projects.
+Anyone who has access to an organization or repository in GitHub/Bitbucket will also have access to build information and/or repository and build actions on Shippable.
+This happens automatically, so if you enable a repository in your Org on Shippable and another team member signs in, they will see the enabled repository and build history already present in their account.

+We support 2 roles -

+**Owner :** Owners have all privileges for an Org or Project.
+They can enable, run and delete projects, upgrade pricing plans, and view/run, cancel, and delete builds.

+**Collaborator :** Collaborators can enable projects and view/run builds on Shippable.
+They cannot delete enabled projects or upgrade pricing plans.